WildSecurity/WildSecurity.github.io/_posts/2022-07-29-Elastic_Risk_Model.md

-Yes I am aware that there are risk models for [users](https://www.elastic.co/guide/en/security/current/user-risk-score.html) and for [hosts](https://www.elastic.co/guide/en/security/current/host-risk-score.html) But these are heavily dependent on machine learning, and sind I have no ML license, I thought it may be interesting to build something without ML
+Yes I am aware that there are risk models for [users](https://www.elastic.co/guide/en/security/current/user-risk-score.html) and for [hosts](https://www.elastic.co/guide/en/security/current/host-risk-score.html) But these are heavily dependent on machine learning, and since I have no ML license, I thought it may be interesting to build something without ML.
+QRadar does this in a very similar fashion.

 ## The Process

-I buildt the whole thing on top of the existing logic, every alert has a risk score of 0-100.
+I built the whole thing on top of the existing logic, every alert has a risk score of 0-100.
-Additionally, I implemented building blocks that I called "risk blocks" for additional scoring without affecting alerts.
+Additionally, I implemented building blocks that I will call "risk blocks" for additional scoring without affecting the normal alerting engine, no need to generate alerts for simple things like brute force attacks against someone.
-The risk of these alerts and risk blocks together, aggregated by user.name will make up the risk score.
+The risk of these alerts and risk blocks together, grouped by user.name will make up the risk score.
-This will make a scoring of 0 to infinity for every user.
+This will result in a score of 0 to infinity for every user.
 The score is multiplied by 2, if the user is an admin, this is to get a better visibility of admins.
-Not perfect, but other products do it like that too ;)
+Not perfect, but it's a start and has zero ML

 Every hour the existing user risk will be deprecated by 25% (subject to change).
 When the risk hits 10, it will be set to 0

+Every 10 minutes an alert rule called "User Risk Score High" will check if any user has a score over a threshold of X.
+This rule of course is excluded from adding risk to a user, wouldn't be fair otherwise ;)

 {% include mermaid_start.liquid %}
 graph LR;
-RB[Risk Block] -.->|Set Risk| ER[Event Risk 0-100];
+RB[Risk Block] -..->|Set Risk| ER[Event Risk 0-100];
 AR[Alert Rule] -.->|Set Risk| ER;
-RC[Risk builder] --> |Every 5 minutes get risk| ER;
+RC --> |Every 5 minutes get risk| ER;
 RC -->|Every 5 minutesIncrement by risk| EN["Entitiy Risk"];
 EN -->|if Admin multiply by 2| EN;
-RC -->|Every hour Decrease risk by 25%| EN;
+RD -->|Every hour Decrease risk by 25%| EN;
+subgraph Alerting Engine;
+alert[User Risk Score High];
+RB;
+AR;
+end;
+alert --->|Alert if over threshold| EN;
+subgraph Script;
+RC[Risk Builder];
+RD[Risk Decrementer];
+end;
 {% include mermaid_end.liquid %}

 ## The script(s)